A Guide to Minimalist Packing

-Other multipurpose products that I love are Hairstory New Wash (one product that cleanses and conditions), my Swell water bottle which carries water AND my much needed morning coffee, and Detox Mode oil that can be used for body, hair and face.
-Even my makeup multi-tasks as concealer, foundation and sunscreen… #win
+Other multipurpose products that I love are Hairstory New Wash (one product that cleanses and conditions), my favorite travel mug which carries water AND my much needed morning coffee.
+Even my makeup multi-tasks as concealer, foundation and sunscreen… #win.

 Your favourite jeans?
 Your comfiest sweater?
 Line them all up and decide which you can use for multiple outings.
 That romper that’s great for the beach would probably look amazing with cute shoes and those hoops you love.
 Going back to the basic tank tops you already packed, you can layer those under your sweater, keeping it fresh for other outfits on different days.

 Now, here’s the challenge: look at everything you’ve laid out and ask yourself if there is any overlap?
 Do you NEED two pairs of heels?
 Two pairs jeans?
 I know you love them both, but would one of them work for everything?
 Pare down what you can.
 I promise, once you realize that it’s not about what you wear but the places you go, you’ll be hooked on this new way of packing.